Is ketamine addictive?

 Ketamine addiction treatment programs are the most effective way for people to overcome their addictions.
 A person will have the help and support they need and the proper resources and professionals to conquer their addiction through the program.

 - Detoxification: The first step in the addict’s journey toward sobriety is eliminating the individual’s body’s drugs.

 - Therapy & Counseling: Once the detoxification process has begun, it is essential to narrow down the reasons why the individual started to use drugs in the first place.
 To determine this, the individual will be placed in a group or individual counseling session to help narrow down the cause.

 - Coping Mechanisms: As the client continues their counseling, they move into the next stage of recovery.
 A successful treatment program will teach them how to handle their problems without using drugs.
 Counselors or therapists will give the client the strategies to maintain a drug-free life after the program has been completed.

 - Ongoing Support: Once the client has been through their detoxification and counseling, they will be able to return to their life.
 Depending on the program, the individual will attend weekly group meetings, have a sponsor, or have mandated individual sessions during this final stage.

 At We Level Up Treatment Center provides world-class care with round-the-clock medical professionals available to help you cope.
 We work as an integrated team providing support through Ketamine addiction and other aspects of treatment.
 Make this your opportunity to reclaim your life.
 Call today to speak with one of our treatment specialists.
-Our counselors know what you are going through and will answer any of your questions.
+Our specialists know what you are going through and will answer any of your questions.